Sfrznp/SequenceGame/README.md

 TO-DO
-+ Adding the diagonal check to check-win function.
++ DONE: Adding the diagonal check to check-win function.
 + Have the whole game to work for a two player.
 + Add the agent using min-max.

+Additional comments:
++ Feature added: Corner squares now belong to both players.